 This is easy to say but the problem is that if people knew HOW to lose weight easily; they would probably not be overweight and not have this acid-reflux problem in the first place.

-From this perspective the avoid list are mostly foods you should avoid whether you have acid reflux or not and the good reflux foods are mostly foods that you can eat with pleasure, whether it’s weight loss you wish or to look younger..
+From this perspective the avoid list is mostly foods you should avoid whether you have acid reflux or not and the good reflux foods are mostly foods that you can eat with pleasure, whether it’s weight loss you wish or to look younger.

 If your long term health depends upon your digestion, the LAST thing you want to do is neutralize your stomach acids or block off stomach acid completely.
 Even regular medicine recognizes this can cause calcium and other mineral deficiencies.